Skarlett/clonk/book/dev/parser.md

 # Clonk Parsing
 ## Compiler Doc

-This documentation is intended for the use of extending clonk's parsing ability and refers to the contents of `src/parser`, excluding `src/parser/lexer`.
+This documentation is intended for the use of extending clonk's parsing ability and refers to the contents of `src/parser`, excluding `src/parser/lexer`. primarily describing `onk_parse`

 # 0x00 Introduction
 Clonk parses source documents by using an extended variation of (shunting yard)[https://wiki.com/p=shunting_yard].

+It returns an array of tokens in postfix notation, this stage only concerns the parsing of the original token stream into the postfix notation

+when evaluated, will build the AST.

 `onk_parse` will return the token stream, but in postfix notation.

 ## 0x10 Shunting-Yard review
 First, lets quickly review of how shunting yard works, and then start building up to how